 Amongst his friends included the late President McKinley, President Roosevelt, and President Taft.
 It was said, “His summer home in the St. Lawrence River adjoins that of Nathan Straus and is one of the show places of the Thousand Islands.”

 In 1916, James H. Dawes, a well-known general contractor from Philadelphia, Pa., purchased both the Abraham and Straus cottages, though he would sell the Straus one in 1921 to Mr. and Mrs. Lawrence Frank of New York City.
 Along with his wife, the Dawes were very well-known and active in the 1,000 Islands community.
 In 1922, Mrs. J. H. Dawes passed away at the age of 48 in Philadelphia.

 It was believed that, after 1931, the two cottages would receive very little usage, if any at all, for the next six years.
 In 1937, Syracuse scrap-man Abe Cooper, well known in the North Country with a scrap yard located on Factory Street and having razed a number of other older buildings, including in later years the Thousand Island House, would purchase both cottages and raze the Straus one while keeping the Dawes/Abraham cottage for his own personal use.

-In 1916, Nathan Straus would sell his yacht, Sisilina, to the Coast Guard and used the proceeds to feed war orphans and later fed returning American serviceman.
-In a fateful trip to Palestine, he would break his leg in one of his soup kitchens and be unable to travel back to the U.S. with his brother Isidor.
+In 1916, Nathan Straus sold his yacht, Sisilina, to the Coast Guard and used the proceeds to feed war orphans and later fed returning American servicemen.
+On a fateful trip to Palestine, he would break his leg in one of his soup kitchens and was unable to travel back to the U.S. with his brother Isidor.
 As it turned out, part of the itinerary was aboard the Titanic.
 It was reported that Nathan would never be quite the same after the tragic loss of his brother aboard the ship they were both to have been on.